 Drive Around the World (DATW) is a non-profit producer of education programs, films and television shows that depict dramatic, worldwide adventure.
-DATW programs attempt to inspire people to learn about the world and take action to address the humanitarian and environmental challenges people face.
-The organization has driven around the world both by latitude and longitude, with each trip raising money for various causes and highlighting different problems.
+DATW programs inspire people to learn about the world and take action to address the humanitarian and environmental challenges people face.
+The organization has driven around the world both by latitude and longitude, with each expedition raising money for various causes and highlighting different problems.

 One of its new programs, Driving Science at Sea (DSS), involves school-aged children building and deploying controllable underwater ROVs in teams.
 Driving Science at Sea uses a massive frame wooden vessel to take students from different schools on expeditions where they get the opportunity to explore reefs and shipwrecks with the ROVs they built.
 DSS fitted the boat with all the facilities necessary to allow children to perform their own science while they are out on the water.